sghprince/Saloon-Booking/README.md

 Book a reservation in real-time.

-Admin Panel (optional if you made): Manage barbers, appointments, and customers.
+Admin Panel : Manage barbers, appointments, and customers.

 Booking Status Update: Customers can cancel or reschedule appointments.